tinaachenn/chairs/README.md

 ## Notes

 Describe any challenges encountered while building the app or any additional context you'd like to add.

+I had a lot of trouble with routing the webpages.
+It was my first time learning express routing and so it was challenging to learn the concept as well as making sure I was linking all the correct files and paths.

+Additionally, learning a new CSS tool like Pico CSS was challenging because I had to brush up on my documentation reading skills.
+It was also a lot having to learn how to use it on top of normal CSS styling and fixing any conflicts.

 ## License